-RULES FOR SCORERS AND CHECK SCORERS
+SCORING - RULES FOR SCORERS AND CHECK SCORERS

-- 6.1 In addition to the foregoing rules scorers and check scorers will pay special attention to the following provisions: - 6.1.1 To make themselves fully conversant with all the special shooting conditions laid down by the promoting body effecting the competitions. - 6.1.2 To report to a Range Officer every competitor who fails to attend the firing point or present his score card at the proper time and to see that he does not take part until a Range Officer has dealt with the matter. - 6.1.3 To report any competitor who fires when his target is in the pit, and see that the competitor does not fire again until the matter is dealt with by a Range Officer. - 6.1.4 Where a competitor accidentally fires at the wrong target or appears to have done, unless the competitor immediately accepts a 'miss' in his score, to see that the value of the shot is verified by examination of the target before a further shot is fired. - 6.1.5 To report to a Range Officer at once all stray shots marked on a target. - 6.1.6 Where a spotting disc does not agree with the value disc or where a hit is not marked by both a value and spotting disc, to stop further firing until the matter has been clarified by a Range Officer. - 6.1.7 To see that a competitor fires no more than the number of sighers allowed in the competition. - 6.1.8 Not to enter into any dispute with competitors but to refer all disputed points to a Range Officer at once for his decision. - 6.1.9 To bring to the notice of a Range Officer that a competitor has made the highest score so far recorded and remind the competitor to remain alert for instructions for a shoot-off if such is required.
+- In addition to the foregoing rules scorers and check scorers will pay special attention to the following provisions:- - 6.1.1 To make themselves fully conversant with all the special shooting conditions laid down by the promoting body effecting the competitions. - 6.1.2 To report to a Range Officer every competitor who fails to attend the firing point or present his score card at the proper time and to see that he does not take part until a Range Officer has dealt with the matter. - 6.1.3 To report any competitor who fires when his target is in the pit, and see that the competitor does not fire again until the matter is dealt with by a Range Officer. - 6.1.4 Where a competitor accidentally fires at the wrong target or appears to have done, unless the competitor immediately accepts a 'miss' in his score, to see that the value of the shot is verified by examination of the target before a further shot is fired. - 6.1.5 To report to a Range Officer at once all stray shots marked on a target or recorded on a monitor.
+This is critical as it assists Range Officers to resolve issues quickly and accurately. - 6.1.6 Where a spotting disc does not agree with the value disc or where a hit is not marked by both a value and spotting disc, to stop further firing until the matter has been clarified by a Range Officer. - 6.1.7 To see that a competitor fires no more than the number of sighers allowed in the competition. - 6.1.8 Not to enter into any dispute with competitors but to refer all disputed points to a Range Officer at once for his decision. - 6.1.9 If the scorer becomes aware that the competitor has shot a score that is likely to result in the competitor being involved in a shoot-off, he is to inform the Range Officer and also the shooter involved.

-6.2 Scoring procedure will be as follows:
+6.2 Scoring procedure will be as follows:-